fdietz/recipes-with-angular-js/controllers/sharing-models-between-nested-controllers.markdown

 Play around with the various input fields and see how changes affect each other.

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe5).

 ### Discussion
 All the default values are defined in `MyCtrl` which is the parent of `MyNestedCtrl`.
 When making changes in the first input field, the changes will be in sync with the other input fields bound to the `name` variable.
 They all share the same scope variable as long as they only read from the variable.
 If you change the nested value, a copy in the scope of the `MyNestedCtrl` will be created.
 From now on, changing the first input field will only change the nested input field which explicitly references the parent scope via `$parent.name` expression.